vespa-engine/documentation/documentation/tutorials/text-search-semantic.md

 At this point a reasonable observation would be that we are talking about pre-trained embeddings and that we could get better results if we fine-tuned the embeddings to the specific application at hand.
 This might very well be the case but there are at least two important considerations to be taken into account, cost and overfitting.
 The resource/cost consideration is important but more obvious to be recognized.
 You either have the money to pursue it or not.
 If you do, you still should check to see if the improvement you get is worth the cost.

 The main issue in this case relates to overfitting.
 It is not easy to avoid overfitting when using big and complex models such as Universal Sentence Encoder and sentence BERT.
-Even if we use the entire MS MARCO dataset, which is considered a big and an important recent developments to help advance the research around NLP tasks, we only have around 3 million documents and 300 thousand labeled queries to work with.
+Even if we use the entire MS MARCO dataset, which is considered a big and important recent development to help advance the research around NLP tasks, we only have around 3 million documents and 300 thousand labeled queries to work with.
 This is not necessarily big relative to such massive models.

 Another important observation is that BERT-related architectures have dominated [the MSMARCO leaderboards](https://microsoft.github.io/msmarco/) for quite some time.
 Anna Rogers [wrote a good piece](https://hackingsemantics.xyz/2019/leaderboards/) about some of the challenges involved on the current trend of using leaderboards to measure model performance in NLP tasks.
 The big takeaway is that we should be careful when interpreting those results as it becomes hard to understand if the performance comes from architecture innovation or excessive resources (read overfitting) being deployed to solve the task.